dar-puch/feedreader-test/README.md

 # Feedreader tests

 ## Project Overview
-Project for Udacity Nanodegree Course.
+Project for Udacity Front-End Web Developer Nanodegree Program.
 In this project we were given a web-based application that reads RSS feeds.
 Our task was to write tests against this application in Jasmine.

 ## How to use?